NerdLang/nerd/docs/README.md

 # Using native compiler

-* You need to have GCC installed on your machine and registered in your path to compile.
+* You need to have GCC installed on your machine and registered in your PATH to compile.

 ## Testing your installation